-The individual study plan is to include details of which courses the individual student shall or may include in his or her studies and how many credits for each course may be included in the degree.
+The individual study plan is to include details of which courses the individual student shall or may include in their studies and how many credits for each course may be included in the degree.
 Courses taken at other faculties or higher education institutions may also be included in the study plan.
+The selection of courses shall, as far as possible, support the subject and selected third-cycle projects which form the basis of the thesis.

-It is compulsory to participate in and pass the course Introductory Workshop for Newly Admitted Doctoral Students at LTH (Introduktionskurs för nyantagna doktorander vid LTH) GEM056F or the equivalent.
+It is compulsory to participate in and pass the course Introductory Workshop for Newly Admitted Doctoral Students at LTH (Introduktionskurs för nyantagna doktorander vid LTH) GEM056F or the equivalent, and pass the course Research Ethics (Forskningsetik), GEM090F.